Board of Commissioners Meeting Summary

 A request was received to modify a special use permit for the 515 North Churton condominium project to increase the building square footage by 1,541 square feet.
 This is more than the 10 percent increase that could be approved by town staff.
 The board approved an additional public hearing on the project to be conducted at its April meeting.

-The board received a request to remove an on-street parking space on North Churton Street to allow for additional sidewalk space in front of 113 N. Churton St., the new location of the Wooden Nickel Pub.
+The board received a request to remove one on-street parking space on North Churton Street to allow for additional sidewalk space in front of 113 N. Churton St., the new location of the Wooden Nickel Pub.
 The board approved the request, citing safety issues due to a narrowed sidewalk.
-With the approval, six on-street parking spaces are now planned to be removed from both sides of the 100 block of North Churton Street during the Churton Street Access Improvements Project.
-The town now has 13 additional parking spaces in the West King Street parking lot behind the downtown buildings; the spaces formerly were reserved for the now-closed Bank of America branch.
+With the approval, the number of on-street parking spaces that are to be removed from the north 100 block of Churton Street during the Churton Street Access Improvements Project is raised from five spaces to six.
+An additional six spaces are planned to be removed from the south 100 block of Churton Street, for a total of 12 on-street spaces that will be removed during the project.
+The town, however, now has 13 additional parking spaces in the West King Street parking lot behind the downtown buildings; the spaces formerly were reserved for the now-closed Bank of America branch.

 Tax penalties waiver request